 - Director Anthony Byrne has shared several photos of the newly renovated Garrison pub.

 - Director Anthony Byrne has confirmed that season 6 of the show is in “pre-production.”

 - Director Anthony Byrne has been confirmed to return and helm season 6 again, having started work in November 2019 – with the show likely to return to our screens in early 2021.

 - Show creator Steven Knight described season 6 as “a tragedy” and opened up about the political plot that the series shall explore.

 - Show writer Steven Knight also told us what else to expect from the next series.
 Watch our exclusive interview below…

 When will season six start shooting?

-Season five director Anthony Byrne confirmed that he’ll be the first to return for a second series, and that work will begin very shortly.
-According to Production Week, shooting begins in Scotland and Liverpool on February 11, 2020.
+Season five director Anthony Byrne confirmed that he’ll be the first to return for a second series, and that work would begin very shortly.
+According to Production Week, shooting was due begin in Scotland and Liverpool on February 11, 2020.